-SECTION II - REQUEST FOR APPEAL or OBJECTIONS TO AN INITIAL PROFFERED PERMIT REASONS FOR APPEAL OR OBJECTIONS: (Describe your reasons for appealing the decision or your objections to an initial proffered permit in clear concise statements.
-You may attach additional information to this form to clarify where your reasons or objections are addressed in the administrative record.) • · ADDITIONAL INFORMATION: The appeal is limited to a review of t of the appeal conference or meeting, and any supplemental information of the appeal conference or meeting, and any supplemental information that the review officer has determined is needed to clarify the administrative record.
+SECTION II - REQUEST FOR APPEAL or OBJECTIONS TO AN INITIAL PROFFERED PERMIT

+REASONS FOR APPEAL OR OBJECTIONS: (Describe your reasons for appealing the decision or your objections to an initial proffered permit in clear concise statements.
+You may attach additional information to this form to clarify where your reasons or objections are addressed in the administrative record.)

+ADDITIONAL INFORMATION: The appeal is limited to a review of the administrative record, the Corps memorandum for the record of the appeal conference or meeting, and any supplemental information that the review officer has determined is needed to clarify the administrative record.
 Neither the appellant nor the Corps may add new information or analyses to the record.
 However, you may provide additional information to clarify the location of information that is already in the administrative record.

-Scord.
-POINT OF CONTACT FOR QUESTIONS OR INFORMA If you only have questions regarding the anneal process you may also If you have questions regarding this decision and/or the appeal process you may contact: contact: , the appear process you may also Michael Finan Thomas J. Cavanaugh Wetland Specialist Administrative Appeal Review Office cer U.S. Army Corps of Engineers U.S. Army Corps of Engineers .
-Regulatory Division South Pacific Division, CESPD-PDO 1455 Market Street, 2052B 1325 J Street, Room 1350 Sacramento, California 95814-2922 San Francisco, California 94103-13 99 Phone: 916-557-5324, FAX 916-557-6877 Phone: 415-503-6574, FAX 415-503-6646) Email: Michael.C.Finan@usace.army.mil Email: Thomas.J.Cavanaugh@usace.army.mil (Use this address for submittals to the district engineer) (Use this address for submittals to the RIGHT OF ENTRY: Your signature below grants the right of entry to conduct investigations of the project site during the course of the appear investigation, and will have the opportunity to participate in all site investigations.
-15 day house of any site myosigation, and will have the opportunity to participate in an site inve Date: Telephone number: Date. i diophone number.
-Signature of appellant or agent.
-Dibitation of abbottatic of about. l
+POINT OF CONTACT FOR QUESTIONS OR INFORMATION: If you have questions regarding this decision and/or the appeal process you If you only have questions regarding the appeal process you may also may contact: contact: Michael Finan Thomas J. Cavanaugh Wetland Specialist Administrative Appeal Review Officer U.S. Army Corps of Engineers U.S. Army Corps of Engineers Regulatory Division South Pacific Division, CESPD-PDO 1325 J Street, Room 1350 1455 Market Street, 2052B Sacramento, California 95814-2922 San Francisco, California 94103-1399 Phone: 916-557-5324, FAX 916-557-6877 Phone: 415-503-6574, FAX 415-503-6646) Email: Michael.C.Finan@usace.army.mil Email: Thomas.J.Cavanaugh@usace.army.mil (Use this address for submittals to the district engineer) (Use this address for submittals to the division engineer) RIGHT OF ENTRY: Your signature below grants the right of entry to Corps of Engineers personnel, and any government consultants, to conduct investigations of the project site during the course of the appeal process.
+You will be provided a 15 day notice of any site investigation, and will have the opportunity to participate in all site investigations.
+Date: Telephone number: ^ Signature of appellant or agent.